-- 2.1 Each test facility management shall ensure that requirements in ISO/IEC17025 and relevant documents are complied with, in its test facility. - 2.2 Test facility management shall: - 2.2.1 ensure that a sufficient number of qualified personnel, appropriate facilities, equipment, and materials are available for the timely and proper conduct of the study; - 2.2.2 ensure the maintenance of a record of the qualifications, training, experience and job description for each professional and technical individual; - 2.2.3 ensure that personnel clearly understand the functions they are to perform and, where necessary, provide training for these functions; - 2.2.4 ensure that appropriate and technically valid Standard Operating Procedures (SOPs) are established and followed, and that all original and revised SOPs are approved for use; - 2.2.5 ensure that for each study an individual with the appropriate qualifications, training, and experience is designated by the management as the Study Director before the study is initiated.
-The covering and/or replacement for Study Director shall be done according to established procedures, and shall be documented; - 2.2.6 ensure documented approval of the study plan by the Study Director; - 2.2.7 ensure the maintenance of a historical file of all SOPs; - 2.2.8 ensure that retention of archived records for an appropriate period of time; - 2.2.9 ensure that an individual is identified as responsible for the management of the archive(s); - 2.2.10 ensure the maintenance of a master schedule of all the studies for tracking purposes; - 2.2.11 ensure that test facility supplies meet requirements appropriate to their use in a study. - 2.3 Study Director's Responsibilities - 2.3.1 The Study Director is the single point of study control and has the responsibility for the overall conduct of the study and for its final report. - 2.3.2 These responsibilities shall include, but not limited to, the following functions.
-The Study Director shall: - a) approve the study plan and any amendments to the study plan by dated signature; - b) ensure that study plans and amendments and SOPs are available to study personnel;
+- 2.1 Each test facility management shall ensure that requirements in ISO/IEC 17025 and relevant documents are complied with, in its test facility. - 2.2 Test facility management shall ensure: - a) that a sufficient number of qualified personnel, appropriate facilities, equipment, and materials are available for the timely and proper conduct of the study; - b) the maintenance of a record of the qualifications, training, experience and job description for each professional and technical individual; - c) that personnel clearly understand the functions they are to perform and, where necessary, provide training for these functions; - d) that appropriate and technically valid Standard Operating Procedures (SOPs) are established and followed, and that all original and revised SOPs are approved for use: - e) that for each study an individual with the appropriate qualifications, training, and experience is designated by the management as the Study Director before the study is initiated.
+The covering and/or replacement for Study Director shall be done according to established procedures, and shall be documented: - f) documented approval of the study plan by the Study Director; - g) the maintenance of a historical file of all SOPs; - h) that retention of archived records for an appropriate period of time; - i) that an individual is identified as responsible for the management of the archive(s); - j) the maintenance of a master schedule of all the studies for tracking purposes; - k) that test facility supplies meet requirements appropriate to their use in a study.